zachwood0s/blog/_posts/2019-11-15-intro-to-functiona.md

 ```
 Talk about the examples here

-## What the other posts will be like

-### Post 2 (In-depth look into some functional features)
-Features to Cover:
-- Laziness
-- Higher order functions (code reuse)
-- Non-determinism

-### Post 3 (Maybe not needed, but could be a whole example using lots of the concepts)
+## What's Next?

+In the next view posts, we'll dive deeper into some of the features that functional languages have to offer.
+We'll start by exploring [higher order functions]({% link _posts/2019-11-16-higher-order-functions.md %})